-According to Glassdoor, 68% of salespeople are currently looking for a new job.
-That might surprise you ... but it probably doesn't.
+According to CareerBuilder, more than 40% of workers plan to look for a new job over the next year.
+That might surprise you -- but it probably doesn't.
 Heck, you might even be in the process of sending out applications as you read this.
-Just in case you're thinking the grass might be greener on the other side, we've scoured the internet to identify the best sites for sales jobs.
+In case you're thinking the grass might be greener on the other side, I've scoured the internet to identify the best sites for sales jobs.

 Not finding the perfect sales position for you?
-Try searching these boards -- some sales-specific, and others more general.
+Try searching these boards.

 Sales Job Boards

 Describe your sales work experience; set your salary, location, and/or industry requirements; and let potential employers approach you.

 While you can find sales jobs of all levels on this site (it's called SalesJobs, after all), most listings seems to skew toward the individual contributor level.

 If you read the site name as "sales leads" (I did at first), you are truly a born salesperson.
 Additional resources include a personality assessment and resume critique services.

 If you know you want to work in inside sales, look no further.
 Leverage the American Association of Inside Sales Professionals' network by posting your resume to their career center.